Inclusive Thermodynamics of Computational Machines: Preliminaries

 Formally, DFAs can process both finite length and semi-infinite length strings (or even bi-infinite strings, as considered for example in the literature on sofic shifts \cite{Kitchens1997SymbolicDO}).
 Moreover, if the length of the string is finite, in general the precise length is allowed to vary.

-In our main text though, for simplicity, we instead consider scenarios where the computational systems runs for $\tau$ iterations before it is reinitialized.
+In our main text though, for simplicity, we consider scenarios where the computational system runs for $\tau$ iterations before it is reinitialized.
 Accordingly the iteration $t$ will take values in the set $\mathcal{T} := \{0, 1, 2, \ldots, \tau\}$.
 To capture the possibility that the input string might have length $n < \tau$, we simply set all symbols $\omega[i]$ for $n < i \le \tau$ to the blank symbol, which does not occur anywhere earlier in $\omega$.
 We then require that no matter what state the DFA is in, if the input symbol is a blank, it stays where it is.
-(See \cref{sec:app_1} for a discussion on how to extend our thermodynamic analysis, provided in \cref{sec:thermo_inclusive}, to semi-infinite length strings.)
+(See \cref{sec:app_1} and \cref{sec:app_2} for discussion on how to extend our thermodynamic analysis, provided in \cref{sec:thermo_inclusive}, to semi-infinite and bi-infinite length strings, respectively.)